safronizator/clickhouse-ts-client/README.md

 ## Key features

 - Provides a simple and clear interface for working with ClickHouse databases
 - Supports streaming for efficient memory utilization
+- Supports parameterized queries
 - Optional type checking for query results and input data
 - Minimal dependencies